PassiveLemon/nimpad/README.md

 - 8: Unused
 - 9: Unused

-# Standlone
+# Standalone
-If you don't want to use the Nimpad host client, you can find a completely standlone Arduino sketch in `other`
+If you don't want to use the Nimpad host client, you can find a completely standalone Arduino sketch in `other`.
+This still sends keyboard inputs, but does not allow running commands on the host.